 HEALTH INSURANCE FOR FREELANCERS IN GERMANY

-If you have travelled to Germany from abroad, then, it is totally fine to use a health insurance policy from your home country.
+If you have traveled to Germany from abroad, then, it is totally fine to use a health insurance policy from your home country.
 However, if you do choose this option, it is crucial to ensure that the foreign company you have taken out your insurance with meets the German government’s legal requirements.

 If you are a foreign national in Germany, German law states that you must either have German state or private health insurance.
 If the latter option applies to you, you must be able to provide evidence that your insurance meets the German government’s requirements.